Historical Significance or Value

 The balance of the paddock is covered with what can best be described as hummocky ground.
 Some of this is the result of modern disturbance and the north-west corner of the paddock has until recently been a pig paddock, which has left a definite rectangular mark (fortunately not on the site of the camp).
 Some features are likely to be building platforms and gardens.
-A detailed ground-survey with very short grass and the right light conditions would undoubtedly be productive.

 Report Written By

 Department of Internal Affairs, vol. 2, 1870-1900, Wellington, 1993

 OT79/180 Section 44 Block XX Tuapeka East Survey District: